xingyif/scalabridge/organize-a-workshop/promote-workshop.md

 ## How to promote to students?
 1. Meetup groups

-I found local meetup groups are great platforms for spreading the words.
+Local meetup groups are great platforms for spreading the words.
 You can post the event registration link to the meetup group discussion.
 It is even better if you can send a notification email to everyone on the email list.

-2. Email list of different groups
+2. Email lists of different groups

-Send emails to email lists
-find target audiences
-meetups
+This is a very effective way of direct promotion of the event.

+3. Social Media
+Including but not limited to: Facebook, Instagram, Twitter, etc.

+## How to promote to mentors?

+1. Twitter
+Scala community is very active on Twitter.
+You can twitter about the event to encourage people to sign up.
+Feel free to ping me [@yifan_xing_e](https://twitter.com/yifan_xing_e), I and many others will be happy to retweet the event.

+2. BridgeTroll
+Mentor on BridgeTroll will get a notification when there is a bridge event.

+3. Go to our [list of interested AMAZING mentors](./invite-mentors.md#interested--mentors), and feel free to ping them for help or promoting the event!